The Lobo Youth Summit

 About us

-The Lobo Youth Summit is a collaborative project between the Grand Canyon Wolf Recovery Project and Lobos of the Southwest.
+The Lobo Youth Summit is a youth-led initiative of the Grand Canyon Wolf Recovery Project dedicated to empowering the next generation of wildlife advocates, storytellers, artists, and changemakers.

 How to get Involved